LAST UPDATED 12 August 2020

 The wellbeing, health, and safety of all Totara Hospices patients, their families/whānau, our workforce, visitors, and community are of paramount importance.

 Totara Hospice must now take our own unprecedented actions to maintain the safety of our people and environment.
-As such in meeting our obligations to help contain Covid-19 amongst our communities and under the Health and Safety at Work Act 2015, the restrictions are in place effective immediately as of, 3rd April 2020.
+As such in meeting our obligations to help contain Covid-19 amongst our communities and under the Health and Safety at Work Act 2015, the restrictions are in place effective immediately as of, 12 noon 12th August 2020.

 Please note that this guidance is subject to change and will be regularly reviewed.

-Click here to view the full Visitor Guidelines before visiting Totara Hospice or scan the QR Code:
+Click here to view the full Visitor Guidelines before visiting Totara Hospice.

 - Every patient and their family/caregiver who is referred to the Inpatient Unit will be guided through a robust ‘Patient Visitor Admission Process’ with a Family Support Team member.